EF-M lens mount (EF and EF-S lenses compatible via Mount adapter EF-EOS M)

 SD, SDHC, SDXC (UHS-I compatible)

 302g (including battery and memory card)

-The Canon EOS M100 accepts Canon EF-M lenses – as well as EF and EF-S lenses via an adapter – and is available in black, silver or grey, with a choice of nine jacket colours to customise it to your taste.
+The Canon EOS M100, like its predecessor, accepts Canon EF-M lenses – as well as EF and EF-S lenses via an adaptor – and is available in black, silver or grey, with a choice of nine jacket colours to customise it to your taste.

 Compared to its predecessor, which offered a sensitivity range of 100-12,800 (expandable to ISO 25,600), the EOS M100 shoots natively between ISO 100-25,600.
-The introduction of the new DIGIC 7 processor also allows the camera to shoot faster action sequences at up to 6.1fps.
-This is 1.5fps faster than the Canon EOS M10.
+The introduction of the new processor also allows the camera to shoot a continuous burst at up to 6.1fps, which works out at 1.5fps faster than the EOS M10.

-Tilting the screen by 180 degrees automatically enters a self-portrait mode to undertake high-quality selfies, which can then be shared easily with mobile devices using the EOS M100’s Wi-Fi, NFC or Bluetooth connectivity options.
-Download the Canon Connect app – free for iOS and Android devices – and you’ll also be able to take control of the camera and its settings remotely.
+Tilting the screen by 180 degrees causes the camera to automatically enter self-portrait mode, for high-quality selfies that can then be shared with mobile devices using the EOS M100’s Wi-Fi, NFC or Bluetooth connectivity options.
+Download the Canon Connect app – free for iOS and Android devices – and it’s also possible to also take remote wireless control of the camera and its settings.

 Sign up for the newsletter